Day Trips from Sydney by Train: 5 Easy Routes Without a Car

 I could have made this six trips by train if I encouraged you to visit Newcastle, but I decided after doing it again recently myself for a catch up with family it’s just a little too far to be a fun day trip.
 Stay for a weekend instead.

 This page contains affiliate links.
-Please see our full disclosure policy for more details.
+You can find our full disclosure policy here.

 Kiama and the Illawarra